prismelabs/analytics/README.md

 </noscript>
 ```

 That's it!
-You should now see data in you `Web Analytics` dashboard.
+You should now see data in your `Web Analytics` dashboard.

 ## Configuration